blackmonkey/django-restless-4/docs/index.rst

 -------------------------------------------

-If you need a generic object CRUD operations, you can make use of the :py:class:`restless.modelviews.ListEndpoint` and :py:class:`restless.modelviews.DetailEndpoint` views.
+If you need a generic object CRUD operations, you can make use of the :py:class:`restless.views.ListEndpoint` and :py:class:`restless.views.DetailEndpoint` views.
 Here's an example of the list and detail views providing an easy way to list, create, get, update and delete a Book objects in a database::